BelinChung/HiApp/README.md

 $ cordova build ios
 ```

-### Test the App on an iOS Device with Xcode
+### 6. Test the App on an iOS Device with Xcode

 Double-click to open the `platforms/ios/HiApp.xcodeproj` file

-Press the `Run` button to deploy the application in the emulator or iOs device
+Press the `Run` button to deploy the application in the emulator or iOS device

 ## Web App Guides

-### Preview
+### 1. Preview

 HiApp use webpack browser sync server to develop, Just run it in repo's root: